May 17, 2024 | 13 Mins read

 The attention mechanism assigns different weights to the embeddings of different tokens, which could represent various elements within the video frames.
 For instance, in a video of a bustling cityscape, the attention mechanism might assign higher weights to the tokens representing the main subjects of the video, such as a prominent building, a moving car, or a person interacting with others.

 At the same time, it might assign lower weights to the tokens representing the background or less significant elements, like the sky, stationary objects, or the general crowd.
+Sparse representations can be used to further refine the encoding by focusing only on the most significant tokens or elements, improving the efficiency and quality of the sequence embeddings.
 This allows the embedding model to understand the continuity and relationship between different parts of the video, such as the movement of the car from one frame to another or the interaction of the person throughout the video.

 Pre-Training and Transfer Learning in LLMs